Cybersecurity

 In this blog, we’ll explore five cybersecurity mechanisms you can use to prevent malware and keep your organization protected.

-If you’d like to learn more about how cybersecurity incidents are handled when they do occur, watch Impact’s webinar Dissecting Cybersecurity Breaches: How They Happen & How to Stop Them.
+If you’d like to learn more about how cybersecurity incidents are handled when they do occur, watch Impact’s webinar, Dissecting Cybersecurity Breaches: How They Happen & How to Stop Them.

 What Is Malware?